Your Wilmette Address Begins Here

-A sparkling gem along the western shore of Lake Michigan, Wilmette, Illinois (located just 14 miles from the Chicago Loop).features award-winning schools, abundant recreation options, short commuting times to Chicago and a vibrant local downtown area.
+Wilmette - A sparkling gem along the western shore of Lake Michigan, Wilmette, Illinois (located just 14 miles from the Chicago Loop) features award-winning schools, abundant recreation options, short commuting times to Chicago and the "go to" dining scene on the North Shore.

 In short, it’s the quintessential place to raise a family and, in 2007, Business Week Magazine agreed, naming Wilmette the “Seventh Best Place to Raise Kids in the US.”
 Wilmette’s adorable downtown neighbors a diverse mix of homes: charming family homes, stately colonials and exquisite lakefront mansions.
 It’s no surprise that Wilmette remains one of Illinois’s most sought after communities!